-Referring to Turkey, the Russian texts view the EU as a homogeneous entity, whereas Turkey is heterogeneous, which is most obvious from the internal disagreements that the image of Orhan Pamuk has gained in the country.
+Russian texts view the EU as a homogeneous entity, whereas Turkey is heterogeneous.
+This is most obvious from the internal disagreements the image of Orhan Pamuk generated in the country.
 2006R1 is satirically called "The under-repressed," referring to Pamuk's troubles with the Turkish government.
-Parallels are drawn between Soviet Nobel's laureates including Solzhenitsyn, who was "thankfully, not yet stripped of his citizenship" when granted the prize (2006R1).
+Parallels are drawn with Soviet Nobel laureates - including Solzhenitsyn, who was "thankfully, not yet stripped of his citizenship" when granted the prize (2006R1).
 The implication is that both Turkey and Russia try to censor unfavourable views, while the EU is implicitly assumed to have no such repression.
-The conflict between the EU and Turkey is implicit in 2006R3, where it is claimed that Turkey was pressured to not persecute Pamuk after he spoke out about the Armenian genocide and the repression of Kurds.
-The conflict is more explicitly declared in 2006R4 as it states that Turkey (and Russia) is a country "traumatized by nostalgia for imperial glory" and "vacillating between the West and the East."
-Only one article departs from looking at Turkey that way.
-2006R5 rejects easy characterizations of Turkey.
-For example the claim that Turkey has "genes of Muhammad" is called a "European heresy" (2006R5).
-The claim in this article is that there are no inherent characteristics, Turkey is equal but different with its own path of development, where there are tensions between people looking to liberalize and the ideology built on taboo since the time of Mustafa Kemal.
+The conflict between Europe and Turkey is implicit in 2006R3, where it is claimed that Turkey was pressured to not prosecute Pamuk after he spoke out about the Armenian genocide and the repression of Kurds.
+More explicitly, 2006R4 states that Turkey (alongside Russia) is a country "traumatised by nostalgia for imperial glory" and "vacillating between the West and the East."
+Only one article rejects inherent characterisations of Turkey, denouncing the claim that Turkey has "genes of Muhammad" as a "European heresy" (2006R5).
+Turkey is equal but different with its own path of development, where there are tensions between people looking to liberalise and the ideology built on taboo since the time of Mustafa Kemal.